micahflee/hacks-leaks-and-revelations/chapter-4/homework-4-3.md

-# Homework 4-3: Grepping for Revelations
+# Homework 4-3: Finding Revelations with Grep

 The homework teaches you to use `grep`.